awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

 If you enabled the internal user database, you can create users using OpenSearch Dashboards or the `_plugins/_security` operation in the REST API\.
 For more information, see [Create users](https://opensearch.org/docs/security-plugin/access-control/users-roles/#create-users)\.

 If you chose IAM for your master user, ignore this portion of Dashboards\.
-Create IAM users and IAM roles instead\.
+Create IAM roles instead\.
 For more information, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

 ### Mapping roles to users<a name="fgac-mapping"></a>

 Role mapping is the most critical aspect of fine\-grained access control\.
 Fine\-grained access control has some predefined roles to help you get started, but unless you map roles to users, every request to the cluster ends in a permissions error\.

-*Backend roles* offer another way of mapping roles to users\.
-Rather than mapping the same role to dozens of different users, you can map the role to a single backend role, and then make sure that all users have that backend role\.
+*Backend roles* can help simplify the role mapping process\.
+Rather than mapping the same role to 100 individual users, you can map the role to a single backend role that all 100 users share\.
 Backend roles can be IAM roles or arbitrary strings\.
-+ Specify users, IAM user ARNs, and Amazon Cognito user strings in the **Users** section\.
++ Specify users, user ARNs, and Amazon Cognito user strings in the **Users** section\.
 Cognito user strings take the form of `Cognito/user-pool-id/username`\.
 + Specify backend roles and IAM role ARNs in the **Backend roles** section\.

 ![\[Role mapping screen\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/role-mapping-edit.png)